State-College-Plone/WebServerAuth/README.txt

     Copyright (c) 2008 The Pennsylvania State University.
-WebLion products are developed and maintained by the WebLion Project Team, its partners, and members of the Penn State Zope Users Group.
+WebLion products are developed and maintained by the WebLion Project Team, its partners, and members of the Penn State Plone Users Group.

     This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free